 For more information about tuition due dates and the billing schedule please visit the University Bursar Office website.

 *Student Medical Insurance Plan is required for all Fuqua MMS students and is charged during the fall semester.
 It can be waived if you have other health insurance coverage.
 International students with an F-1 or J-1 visa are required to purchase this student medical insurance plan.
-The cost of this medical insurance is determined by the various age ranges that are set for this plan.
-This medical insurance amount reflects the average age of a Fuqua MMS student.
 Please contact our Financial Aid Office if your Duke-sponsored Student Medical Insurance Plan cost is different from this amount.
 We will adjust your COA accordingly.
 The actual cost of the Student Medical Insurance Plan is established in late spring each year.
 The University Student Affairs Office provides additional information regarding student medical insurance with fall tuition statements.

 **The Student Loan Borrowing Limit will be reduced by any other financial aid received (i.e. scholarships).
 This cost of attendance will determine the total amount of your Financial Aid eligibility.